dany-eduard/number-formater/README.md

-# Number Formater
+# Number Formatter

-**Number Formater** is a JavaScript library built to make it faster and more efficient to use the ECMAScript (Intl) API for number formatting.
+**Number Formatter** is a JavaScript library built to make it faster and more efficient to use the ECMAScript (Intl) API for number formatting.

 ## Install